Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 In this lesson you will learn how to **verify that your code actually works** using tests.

-You will write tests, run them, and use them to prove whether code is correct.
+You will write tests, run them, and use them to prove when code is incorrect.

 ---